 Cotton Beach Club, Sant Josep de Sa Talaia

 It’s hard not to feel fancy when you step into the all-white restaurant before weaving between tables covered with crisp white linen.
 Boasting gorgeous views of the Mediterranean Sea, Cotton Beach Club is the perfect location for a laid-back lunch with friends.
 The restaurant features an extensive menu, with starters ranging from grilled octopus to saffron mussels and coconut prawn tempura.
-For my meal, I had their tomato and burrata salad (picture below) to start followed by fried rice and prawns, and both were very tasty.
-Fish and seafood mains include salt-baked sea bass, cod confit and king crab and they also have an extensive sushi bar.
-You won’t be disappointed.

 Blue Marlin, Cala Jondal

 If you’re looking for a place to eat amazing seafood and sushi and enjoy plenty of ice cold cocktails on the beach, Blue Marlin’s the spot.
-We always eat at the restaurant before grabbing our (pre-booked) lounger or bed by the sea front.
+We ate at the restaurant before grabbing our (pre-booked) lounger or bed by the sea front.
 The Blue Marlin menu isn’t cheap, but it is ridiculously yummy.
 As well as everyone’s sushi favourites, they serve up king prawns, sea bass, ceviche, king crab, sea bass, John Dory, lobster and wagyu.
 Tip: book your beds well in advance during high season because they quickly get snapped up.

 Giri Cafe, San Juan